Principles and Virtues

 To keep government within these limited bounds, there must be rules that bind both individual citizens and government action.

 Separation of Powers: The branches of government each have powers to limit the powers of the other branches and to prevent any branch from becoming too powerful.

 Checks and Balances: Constitutional powers are distributed among the branches of government allowing each to limit the application of power of the other branches and to prevent expansion of power of any branch.

-Federalism: The people delegate certain powers to the national government, while the states retain other powers; and the people, who authorize both the states and national government, retain all freedoms not delegated to the governing bodies.
+Federalism: The national and state governments have a balance of separate and shared powers.
+The people delegate certain powers to the national government, while the states retain other powers; and the people retain all powers not delegated to the governing bodies.